zerosonesfun/Surfle/README.md

 ## ➕ Add Your Site to the Surfle Webring

 Want to join the Surfle webring and be part of a flow of cool, independent websites?

-Here’s how to add your site.
+To have a chance of being added, your website must be independent and niche (e.g. a site about bananas, or a forum for musicians).
+No nudity, violence, or illegal stuff.

 [Reply to this discussion thread](https://github.com/zerosonesfun/Surfle/discussions/4), **OR**: